microsoft/microsoft-performance-toolkit-sdk/documentation/Architecture/Overview.md

 4) Each plugin given the data sources returns *tables* to the SDK.
 Note that a plugin which advertises support for a data source may return no tables, but that is unlikely to happen in practice.
 5) The SDK outputs all tables created by plugins to the SDK driver.
 6) The SDK driver does whatever it wishes with the tables.
-In WPA, the tables are rendered as interactable and manipulable graphs.
+For example, WPA displays the tables along with interactable and manipulable graphs.

 Note that in this simplified example only *one* data source is given to the SDK.
 In practice, multiple data sources may be passed in simultatenously.
 The SDK handles mapping data sources to the correct plugins, and each plugin sees as input a *list* of data sources for which it advertises support.